Moseskenny/Spend-Scrub/readme.md

 **SpendScrub is a proprietary application.** This repository serves as a portfolio showcase of the application's architecture, design, and development progress.
 The source code is not available for public distribution, modification, or commercial use at this time.

-*SpendScrub is targeted for a Microsoft Store release following the successful launch of ToolSuite.*